PHCY5611 Medicinal Product Formulation

 - enrolment in the Master of Pharmacy (51500)

 - Contact hours

-- lectures and tutorials: 4 hours x 13 weeks; labs: 4 hours x 8 weeks; site visits: 1.5 hours x 2 weeks
+- lectures and Practical Classes: 4 hours x 13 weeks; labs: 4 hours x 8 weeks; site visits: 1.5 hours x 2 weeks

 Aulton, M. Pharmaceutics: The Design and Manufacture of Medicines, current edn: Churchill Livingstone

 Australian Pharmaceutical Formulary and Handbook, current edn: Pharmaceutical Society of Australia